jordanshatford/plex/docs/7-Bazarr.md

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://wiki.bazarr.media/).

 1. Launch the Bazarr web interface `http://${YOUR_IP}:6767`.
 2. Navigate to `settings -> general`.
 3. Setup up security settings: